 Verification of notification

 On receipt of information regarding a case or contact in a primary care setting, verify that the information received is factually accurate.
-Results from testing laboratories, PHE HPT or the case/contact’s clinician can usually be relied on.
+Results from testing laboratories, PHE HPT or the case/contact’s clinician can usually be relied on, including the result email positive cases receive from TnT.
 For all other source of notification, it would be useful to verify the case/contact status with the local HPT.

 Notification of COVID19 positive cases may be through TnT of anyone who has tested positive for COVID-19, or via the practice or practice employee may contact PHE or CCG seeking advice.
-Although the TnT system will flag confirmed cases linked with a healthcare setting to the HPT, the CCG should also notify the HPT of these healthcare associated cases.
-The HPT will pass single cases to the CCG for the CCG/practice to jointly manage.
+Although the TnT system will flag confirmed cases linked with a healthcare setting to the HPT, the CCG should also notify the HPT of clusters or outbreaks relating to primary care settings.
+Single cases will be for the CCG/practice to jointly manage.

 Identify cases and contacts

 The CCG should then liaise with the primary care setting to identify all potential contacts in the workplace setting using the definitions above.
 Contact tracing should cover all contacts the index case had during the infectious period.
-Consider all staff and visitors on the premises.
+Consider all staff and visitors on the premises and during travel to /during work.
 The latter include not only patients (and people accompanying them) but also delivery staff, visiting health and social care workers, etc… Workplaces as part of statutory Fire Regulations should have a timed and dated log of all staff and visitors.

-Primary care provider to collate the list of contacts to send to the HPT details of contacts requiring follow up should this be requested (Use a spreadsheet e.g. Appendix 2 template).
-Return this as soon as possible.
+Primary care provider to collate a list of cases and contacts to share with the CCG / NHS England should this be requested (Use a spreadsheet e.g. Appendix 2 template).
 Data sharing should be via nhs.net to nhs.net email only for security.
-(NB: It is likely that these will be sent back to NHS Test and Trace Tier 3 for individual follow up.)

 Risk Assessment